Grin (company)

-Grin was a video game developer based in Stockholm, Sweden.
+Grin AB was a Swedish video game developer based in Stockholm.
 Founded by Bo and Ulf Andersson in 1997, Grin worked on numerous titles for the PC, consoles and arcade.
-Grin filed for chapter 11 bankruptcy and was closed on August 12, 2009, and its founders went on to create Overkill Software.
+The company filed for bankruptcy and became defunct in August 2009 and its founders went on to create Overkill Software.

 History

 Grin was founded by brothers Bo and Ulf Andersson in 1997.

-After Grin's first release Ballistics (PC, arcade), in 2001, Grin released the critically acclaimed Bandits: Phoenix Rising (PC) and several arcade machines, as well as military and civilian simulators.
+After Grin's first release Ballistics (PC, arcade) in 2001, Grin released the critically acclaimed Bandits: Phoenix Rising (PC) and several arcade machines as well as military and civilian simulators.
 Grin went on to develop two games for Ubisoft, Tom Clancy's Ghost Recon Advanced Warfighter (PC) and Tom Clancy's Ghost Recon Advanced Warfighter 2 (PC).
-Bionic Commando Rearmed (downloadable via Xbox Live, PlayStation Network, PC), Bionic Commando (Xbox 360, PlayStation 3, PC), Wanted: Weapons of Fate (Xbox 360, PlayStation 3, PC) and Terminator Salvation were the last titles, released in 2008-2009.
+Bionic Commando Rearmed (Xbox Live, PlayStation Network, PC), Bionic Commando (Xbox 360, PlayStation 3, PC), Wanted: Weapons of Fate (Xbox 360, PlayStation 3, PC) and Terminator Salvation were the last titles, released in 2008–2009.
 In 2007, Grin expanded into offices on the Barcelona, Spain beach front, in the Torre Mapfre skyscraper, followed by another studio in the center of Gothenburg, Sweden, along with the Grin Jakarta QA studio, located in the center of Jakarta, Indonesia.
 250 people in total were developing games for the Xbox 360, PlayStation 3 and PC.

 Grin began preproduction work on a Final Fantasy spin-off game, Fortress, in the second half of 2008 when Square Enix outsourced it to the Swedish developer.
 The development team, based in Stockholm, began creating concept art, 3D models and a game engine, thinking of Fortress as a "game with an epic scale both in story and production values".
 In addition to original characters and locations, concept art for the game depicted Ashe and a Judge character from Final Fantasy XII, and chocobos and other recurring creatures of the series.
 The score was also being produced.
 However, after six months of development, Square Enix reclaimed the project without paying Grin, due to concerns over the quality of the work.
-Grin co-founders Ulf and Bo Andersson claimed that "Square Enix had already made up its mind that Fortress wasn't a project it wanted anymore".
+Grin co-founders Ulf and Bo Andersson stated that "Square Enix had already made up its mind that Fortress wasn't a project it wanted anymore".
 Square Enix's withdrawal left the Swedish developer in financial difficulty and with no other ongoing game project.